-At a meeting in Bishkek the CSTO Council of Foreign Ministers approved a plan of collective action by the CSTO member states on implementing the UN Global Counter-Terrorism Strategy for 2019-2021 and adopted an open appeal to the NATO foreign ministers
+At a meeting in Bishkek the CSTO Council of Foreign Ministers approved a plan of collective action by the CSTO member states on implementing the UN Global Counter-Terrorism Strategy for 2019-2021 and adopted an open appeal to the NATO foreign ministers22.05.2019

 On May, 22, 2019 a meeting of the Council of Ministers of Foreign Affairs of the Collective Security Treaty Organization was held in Bishkek chaired by the Minister of Foreign Affairs of the Kyrgyz Republic Chingiz Aydarbekov.
 The meeting was attended by the CSTO Acting Secretary General Valery Semerikov.
 (Foto)

 The meeting of the Council of Ministers of Foreign Affairs of the CSTO was held in a narrow and extended format.
 In the first part, an in-depth exchange of views was held on topical issues of international and regional security and issues of the Organization’s activities.
 The main focus was on enhancing the CSTO’s potential to influence negative trends in international affairs by using the political and diplomatic means at its disposal, and the Organization’s performance in the current conditions of its main task - strengthening peace, international and regional security.